pypp/goman/README.md

 # goman

-A simple Pacman clone using Go and Ryalib
+A simple not so working Pacman clone using Go and Ryalib